akka/akka-projection/docs/src/main/paradox/getting-started/testing.md

 # Writing tests for a Projection

-Like other akka libraries, Projections ships with a @ref:[TestKit](../testing.md) that a user can include to assert the correctness of their Projection handler implementation.
+Like other Akka libraries, Projections ships with a @ref:[TestKit](../testing.md) that a user can include to assert the correctness of their Projection handler implementation.
 Add the Projections TestKit dependency to your project:

 @@dependency [sbt,Maven,Gradle] {